longhorn/longhorn/enhancements/20240108-replica-auto-balance-pressured-disks.md

 ### New Setting: `replica-auto-balance-disk-pressure-percentage`

 This setting allows defining the disk pressure threshold (percentage of used space) that triggers automatic rebalancing.
-Its only functional when:
-- `replica-auto-balance` is set to `best-effort`.
+Its only functional when `replica-auto-balance` is set to `best-effort`.
-- `replica-soft-anti-affinity` is set to `enabled`.
 ```go
 SettingDefinitionReplicaAutoBalanceDiskPressurePercentage = SettingDefinition{
 	DisplayName: "Replica Auto Balance Disk Pressure Threshold (%)",